rmendal/docker-light-baseimage/README.md

 - **/container/environment**: for environment files.
 - **/container/service**: for services to install, setup and run.
-- **/container/service-available**: for service that may be on demand downloaded, installed, setup and run.
+- **/container/service-available**: for service(s) that may be on demand downloaded, installed, setup and run.
 - **/container/tool**: for image tools.

-By the way at run time another directory is created:
+At run time another directory is created:
-- **/container/run**: To store container run environment, state, startup files and process to run based on files in  /container/environment and /container/service directories.
+- **/container/run**: To store the containers run environment, state, startup files and process to run based on files in  /container/environment and /container/service directories.

-But this will be dealt with in the following section.
+But this will be covered in the following section.

 ### Service directory structure

-This section define a service directory that can be added in /container/service or /container/service-available.
+This section defines a service directory that can be added in /container/service or /container/service-available.

 - **my-service**: root directory
 - **my-service/install.sh**: install script (not mandatory).
-- **my-service/startup.sh**: startup script to setup the service when the container start (not mandatory).
+- **my-service/startup.sh**: startup script to setup the service when the container starts (not mandatory).
 - **my-service/process.sh**: process to run (not mandatory).
-- **my-service/finish.sh**: finish script run when the process script exit (not mandatory).
+- **my-service/finish.sh**: finish script run when the process script exits (not mandatory).
 - **my-service/...** add whatever you need!

-Ok that's pretty all to know to start building our first images!
+That's pretty much all you need to know to start building our first images!

 ### Create a single process image

+**NOTE:** This section remains unchanged from the original Osixia documentation.
+I have no intention of updating it.

 #### Overview
 For this example we are going to perform a basic nginx install.